ietf-wg-webtrans/webtrans-wg-materials/charter.md

 or protocol extensions in order to support the development of the WebTransport API <https://quic.rocks/webtransport-api>.

 The WebTransport working group will define an application-layer protocol or suite of application-layer protocols that support a range of simple communication methods.
 These must include unreliable messages (that might be limited by the path MTU), reliable messages, and ordered streams of reliable messages.
-Attention will be paid to the performance of the protocol, in particular protocol overheads and the potential for head-of-line blocking; its ability to be deployed and used reliably under different network conditions; and the ability to integrate protocol use into the Web security model.
+Attention will be paid to the performance of the protocol, in particular protocol overhead and the potential for head-of-line blocking; its ability to be deployed and used reliably under different network conditions; and the ability to integrate the protocol into the Web security model.
 The working group will not define new transport protocols but will instead use existing protocols such as QUIC and TLS/TCP.